d-lynch95/escape-the-dungeon/README.md

 - The outline template for the Python was provided by the [Code Institiute](https://www.codeinstitute.com)

+- I also took a lot of inspiration from the Code institute LoveSandwiches Walk through [Code Institiute](https://www.codeinstitute.com)

 - A lot of the python coding was done with help from the tutorial pages at [w3schools](https://www.w3schools.com/)

 - The tutor support team from codeinstitute were extremely helpful in helping me to overcome bugs in my code.